COFFEE TOUR OF JARDIN, COLUMBIA

-Lucas, who was the Commercial Director of the School, was responsible for my cultural immersion.
-We did some interesting side trips that gave me a better understanding of these wonderful people.
+While I was a student at Centro Interactivo de Espanol, I stayed with a family in Envigado (suburb of Medellin).
+Lucas, who was the Commercial Director of the School, was responsible for my cultural immersion, and together we did some interesting side trips that gave me a better understanding of these wonderful people and their culture

-While traveling by car to various cultural destinations, we were able to have long conversations.
+While traveling by car to various destinations, we were able to have long conversations.
 I feel fortunate to have had these discussions with a local Paisa, (the name for a person who comes from this part of Colombia).
-Even better, Lucas lived in Canada for a few years and spoke perfect English.
-Neither of us was battling to communicate with single words and a show of hands.
+Even better, Lucas lived in Canada for a few years and spoke perfect English!
+Neither of us was battling to communicate with single words and gestures.

-One thing about Lucas: he is an excellent driver but drives at breakneck speed, so the conversations were interesting, but the driving was a white-knuckle experience.
+One thing about Lucas: he is an excellent driver but drives at breakneck speed, so the conversations were interesting — but the driving was a white-knuckle experience.

-Most of the houses are two stories, freshly painted in bright shiny colors, a Colombian version of trompe l’oil embellishments decorating the doors and windows.
+Most of the houses are two stories, freshly painted in bright shiny colors, a Colombian version of trompe l’œil embellishments decorating the doors and windows.
 Colorful flower baskets with trailing plants hang from the balconies.

-Surrounding the square, are hotels and coffee shops or little Mom and Pop stores.
+Surrounding the square, are hotels and coffee shops or little “Mom and Pop” stores.
 Brightly painted tables and chairs line the sidewalks and are available on the square for outdoor eating and drinking.

 The Coffee Farm proved to be an enlightening experience.
 I had no idea how many stages are involved in the process from planting the coffee bean to ordering my addictive cappuccino at home.

 The scenery in this area is bucolic, rolling green velvety hills, covered with coffee plants, and some sugar cane, pineapples, avocado trees, banana and plantain palms.